Mino/MinoDB/README.md

 ```
 If MinoDB was mounted under ```/mino/``` (i.e. ```server.use('/mino/', mino.server())```) and ```bs.path = 'browser'```, then URL of the mounted plugin server ```bs.express_server``` will be ```/mino/browser/```

+####get_scripts()
+Should return a list of script URLs that should be loaded in the browser when a specific page integrates with the plugin.

 ##Signals

 ##Examples